verhas/javageci/MODULES.md

 generator classes have to implement.

-Note that most of the generators also depend on the `tools` module for support library use and also to extend the readily available abstract generator classes instead of implementing the interface from zero.
+Note that most of the generators also depend on the `tools` module for support library use and to extend the readily available abstract generator classes instead of implementing the interface from scratch.

-The module `engine` implements the interfaces of this module except the `Generator`.
+The module `engine` implements the interfaces defined in this module except the interface `Generator`.

 ### `engine`

-This module contans the framework that does all the support work for the generators like scanning the file system for source code; starting up the generators that are needed by the individual source codes and writing back changes into source files in case some generator created
+This module contains the framework that does all the support work for the generators like scanning the file system for source code; starting up the generators that are needed by the individual source codes and writing back changes into source files in case some generator created